What Do Sales Supervisor Do?

-Occupation Description Directly supervise and coordinate activities of sales workers other than retail sales workers.
+Example of Sales Supervisor Job Directly supervise and coordinate activities of sales workers other than retail sales workers.
 May perform duties such as budgeting, accounting, and personnel work, in addition to supervisory duties.

-Daily Life Of a Sales Supervisor
+A Day in the Life of a Sales Supervisor

 - Monitor sales staff performance to ensure that goals are met.